giselesikeh/support-aware-stream-calibration/data/README.md

 .zip / .tar / .tar.gz archives
 ```

-These files are intentionally ignored by `.gitignore`.
+These files are intentionally excluded from the public repository and should remain ignored by `.gitignore`.

 ## Reproducibility note

-The public repository provides the code, configuration files, documentation, selected figures, and notebook workflow needed to reproduce the method and analysis.
-The datasets must be downloaded separately by users who have the appropriate access rights.
+This repository provides the code, configurations, documentation, selected figures, and notebook workflow needed to reproduce the method and analysis.
+The datasets must be downloaded separately by users with the appropriate access rights and sufficient storage.